nitin42/babel-preset-hyperapp/README.md

 # babel-preset-hyperapp
-A babel preset for HyperApp
+A Babel preset for HyperApp

 ## Usage
 If you want to use this Babel preset in a project using HyperApp, you can install it with following steps.